 To promote cultural, social and charitable functions around the counties, for the betterment of our immediate surroundings and for our "neighbors."
 To communicate with, assist, and accept assistance from all other Belgian American Clubs, wherever they may be located.

-Meetings of the Peninsula Belgian-American Club are held the third Thursday of each month, April through October, at 7pm, at the old schoolhouse, adjacent to St. Mary of the Snows Church, Namur, Door County, Wisconsin.Learn more
+Meetings of the Peninsula Belgian-American Club are held the third Thursday of each month, April through October, at 7pm, at the Belgian Heritage Center, Namur, Door County, Wisconsin.Learn more

 Our surname list is used to connect club members so that they can help each other and share genealogical research.
 Please contact us if you are already a member of the PBAC club and would like to have your surnames added.Learn more